Words by Lyndsey Walsh

 From the biological to the technological, the exhibition then presents us with a new work by Benjamin Bacon titled PROBE Series II: Subaudition.
 PROBE Series II is comprised of two devices that take information from their environment and then transmit this information in their own language to each other.
 The machine takes in the sounds of the gallery and then encodes this data into morse code that is transmitted by solenoid tapping.
 Machine II collects and reinterprets the sounds from Machine I and transmits them as light and colour pattern emissions.
 This nonhuman network of information transmission unsettles the gallery space and reverses the sense of gaze from the artwork back to the audience.

 However, PROBE Series II isn’t the only sensing work in the exhibition.
 Vivian Xu’s works The Electric Skin and The Sonic Skin feature two wearable devices that explore different extensions and possibilities of human-machine sensing.
-The Electric Skin aims to extend the functionality of skin by taking in information about electromagnetic fields and translating it into touch sensation.
+The Electric Skin aims to extend skin functionality by taking in information about electromagnetic fields and translating it into touch sensation.
 The Sonic Skin focuses on the use of sound, and the wearable projects directional sound in a similar way that a bat’s sonar system works.
 Together the works increase the networks of sensation for the human body to ponder and speculate on how machines and humans will co-evolve to have these extended more-than-human networks.

 Gene Kogan’s Abraham also explores a more-than-human and technological interactive experience.
 Abraham is an “autonomous artificial artist” that builds upon emerging and existing techniques of machine learning, cryptoeconomics, and computer art.
 In the exhibition, the work generates unique images based on typed word prompts.
 Unlike the other works in the exhibition, Abraham embodies an emerging network, one that is still learning and discovering itself and the new diverse set of actions it can perform.